arunmenon/offensive-prompt-evaluator/README.md

+---

-# **Offensive Image Prompt Eval Framework**
+# **Offensive Image Prompt Evaluation Framework**

 This repository provides a framework to compare the **efficacy of different prompt templates** against an offensive image dataset using GPT models for image classification.
 It helps evaluate multiple prompts and measure their performance by comparing model predictions with a labeled ground truth dataset.
-This framework is designed to automate the process of running prompts against a dataset, collecting results, and calculating precision, recall, and F1-score metrics for each prompt.
+Additionally, the framework supports **prompt metadata generation** using GPT-4, enabling prompt scoring, versioning, and governance.

 ## **1. Overview of the Framework**